The viewpoints of the museum

-Colonialism is a form of government based on military occupation, authoritarian and sometimes racist administration, and exploitation.
+Colonialism is a form of government based on military occupation, authoritarian and racist administration, and exploitation.
 The museum therefore explicitly distances itself from it.
 It takes responsibility for the impact that its previous propaganda for colonialism has had on the multicultural society of today, and for the message of Western moral and intellectual superiority it has conveyed in the past.

 How does the museum reflect on the regime of the Congo Free State?